 And, finally, the yellow bench on our front porch is just what it needed to waken up the space.

 We’re waiting for the flooring to be installed before we decide on the final wall colour.
-After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the colour on the walls or using it for accessories.
+After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the colour on the walls or using it for decor instead.

 For more colour inspiration, check out some of my favourite front door colours.